oliviermattmann/C2Fuzz/src/main/java/fuzzer/mutators/mutators.md

 }
 ```
 - **Intention** – Exercises reflection-specific inline caches, slow-path call handling, and exception edges, making it easier to catch deoptimization bugs triggered by reflective dispatch.
+- **Status** – Enum entry exists but excluded from the default random mutator pool; use targeted `--mutator REFLECTION_CALL` or a scheduler that explicitly requests it.

 ## DeoptimizationEvoke
 - **Candidates** – Standalone assignments that can host one injected loop.
 Uses the same hot-method-first policy with exploration.